Vintage Cookbook Collecting Isn't Just About the Recipes

 - 1 small onion, chopped

 - 2 tablespoons salad oil

 Combine all ingredients except oil.
-Drop by spoonfuls into hot oil in skillet; spread bean spouts gently with tip of spoon to cover egg mixture.
+Drop by spoonfuls into hot oil in skillet; spread bean spouts gently with the tip of the spoon to cover the egg mixture.

 Chinese Sauce: Combine 1 1/2 cup chicken broth (or 1 1/2 cups hot water with 2 chicken bouillon cubes added) with 1 teaspoon molasses and 1 teaspoon soy sauce.
 Blend together 2 tablespoons cornstarch and 2 tablespoons cold water; add to chicken broth and cook, stirring constantly, over low heat until mixture comes to a boil.

 I'm sure you will agree that vintage cookbook collecting is a fun and interesting hobby.
 Once in a great while, you will come across a book with a special memento or note left by the former owner as if they were leaving it for you to find ... almost like a treasure hunt.
 I hope you will imagine a special story or circumstance surrounding your unexpected cookbook find and then think of that story each time you use the cookbook.
 After all, collecting cookbooks isn't just about the recipes.
 Sometimes it's about the story!